 Things to know:

 1) If a representative or representatives of the organization fail to appear at a hearing after being properly notified, the hearing board shall hear the case on the basis of the evidence accumulated as a result of the testimony of witnesses and notify the organization of the decision.
+It is the right of the student organization and representatives not to participate in the hearing.

 2) The chair of the hearing board shall have the right to limit the length of testimony of any witness or participant in the hearing if it appears to be repetitious or does not contribute positively to the fair and efficient adjudication of the case currently being considered.